I’m a sucker for a fast lens. Whenever that magic f number sinks below 2, I’m a goner.

 The Auto S2 has a couple super nice features.
 First, not only does the aperture show up inside the viewfinder, but it also appears on a readout atop the camera.
 But more importantly, the Auto S2 makes focusing and framing easy and accurate.
 You focus by moving a lever on the lens barrel.
 It’s easy to find your left index finger while your eye is at the viewfinder.
 The rangefinder patch is bright and large enough even for my middle-aged eyes.
 And then frame lines in the viewfinder adjust as you focus to show how the photo will be framed.
 They are pretty accurate.
 A pet peeve of so many viewfinder and rangefinder cameras I’ve used is that the viewfinder shows considerably less than the lens sees.
 That’s not a problem with the Auto S2.

-This is a big camera, the same size as a Yashica Electro 35.
-And it’s heavy, though not unbearably so when it’s strapped across your shoulder.
+This is a big camera, and heavy, though not unbearably so when it’s strapped across your shoulder.

 I dropped in an alkaline 625 cell and some Kodak Gold 200, twisted the aperture dial to Auto so I could enjoy the autoexposure, and got busy shooting.
 And right away I found my two disappointments with the Auto S2: the flimsy feel of the shutter button and the ratchety sound and feel of the winder.
 I’d expect as much from a cheap point-and-shoot, not from a heavy camera otherwise so well built.
 But they worked reliably enough through my test roll, which began on a trip to photograph The Pyramids.

-I felt pretty uninspired during the time I had film in this camera.
-I hadn’t visited New Augusta in a while, so I drove over there with the Auto S2 and ended up getting the same kinds of shots I always get there.
-Ho hum.
-But at least they show you that the lens is sharp and contrast is good.
+I hadn’t visited New Augusta in a while, so I drove over there with the Auto S2.
+My subjects ended up being ho-hum, but the photos at least show you that the lens is sharp and contrast is good.

 I spent a while on the railroad tracks around which New Augusta was built.
 I’m more a roadfan than a railfan; perhaps you can tell me what the heck this thing is.
-But as you can see, the lens is capable of some nice, smooth bokeh.
+But as you can see, the lens is capable of some nice, smooth blurred backgrounds.